As of early November 2019, you can still book our Yiddish Beginners and Yiddish Intermediates classes! Drop us an email at email@example.com

-Both classes will be held at Copperhouse Chocolate’s Chocolate Cafe, in Islington, London.
-They start on Saturday 5 October, see below for full term dates.
+Both classes are at Copperhouse Chocolate’s Chocolate Cafe, in Islington, London.
+They started on Saturday 5 October, see below for full term dates.

 Our teacher Annie has this to say: